scivey/relevanced/docs/commands.md

 Computes cosine similarity of two centroids.

-If successful, higher-level clients return the cosine similarity score as double-precision floating point.
-The underlying Thrift protocol returns this score in addition to the status code `OK`.
+Returns the cosine similarity score as double-precision floating point.

-If either centroid is missing, the protocol returns status code `CENTROID_DOES_NOT_EXIST` and higher-level clients throw an error or return a failed promise (depending on language).
+If either centroid is missing, the command fails with the exception `ECentroidDoesNotExist`.

 Note that the protocol does not distinguish between cases where both centroids are missing and those where only one is missing.
-In either case, the status is `CENTROID_DOES_NOT_EXIST`.
+In either case the `ECentroidDoesNotExist` exception will be returned, and it will only indicate the absence of a single centroid.

 ---
 ## `joinCentroid`
-#### `(centroidId: string) -> void`
+#### `(centroidId: string) -> JoinCentroidResponse`
+#### `{id: string, recalculated: bool}`
 Ensures a centroid is up to date before proceeding.
-The server automatically recomputes centroids as documents are added and removed, so this is really a way of synchronizing with that process.
+The server automatically recalculates centroids as documents are added and removed, so this is really a way of synchronizing with that process.
 The specific behavior is:

 - If the centroid is up to date, returns immediately.
 - If an update job is currently in progress, returns once that job has completed.
 - If the centroid is not up to date and no job is executing (because of the cool-off period), immediately starts the update and returns once it is complete.

+The `recalculated` property of the returned `JoinCentroidResponse` indicates whether a recalculation was actually performed.

-If the centroid given by `centroidId` does not exist, the protocol returns status code `CENTROID_DOES_NOT_EXIST` and higher-level clients throw an error or return a failed promise (depending on language).
+If the centroid given by `centroidId` does not exist, the command fails with the exception `ECentroidDoesNotExist`.

 ---
 ## `createDocument`
-#### `(text: string) -> string`
+#### `(text: string) -> CreateDocumentResponse`
+#### `{id: string}`

-Send a blob of unprocessed text to the server, which will process and persist it.
-This command returns the UUID assigned to the processed document, which is needed for further commands involving that document.
+Sends a blob of unprocessed text to the server, which processes it and persists it.

+The `id` property of the returned `CreateDocumentResponse` contains the UUID assigned to the processed document, which is needed for further commands involving that document.

 ---
 ## `createDocumentWithID`
-#### `(id: string, text: string) -> string`
+#### `(id: string, text: string) -> CreateDocumentResponse`
+#### `{id: string}`

+Sends an ID and blob of unprocessed text to the server, which processes it and persists it under the given ID.

 Like `createDocument` but also specifies an ID to use for the document, which the server will use instead of generating a UUID.

-On success, returns a string equal to `id`.

-Because document IDs must be unique, calling `createDocumentWithID` with an existing ID is an error.
-The server reports this condition via the `DOCUMENT_ALREADY_EXISTS` status code in its underlying Thrift protocol; the higher-level clients indicate this condition in ways that integrate better with their host languages.
-(The Python client throws `DocumentAlreadyExists`; the Javascript client returns a failed promise containing a similar error.)
+The `id` property of the returned `CreateDocumentResponse` contains the specified ID.

+Document IDs must be unique.
+Calling `createDocumentWithID` with an existing ID will result in an `EDocumentAlreadyExists` exception.

 ---
 ## `deleteDocument`
-#### `(id: string) -> bool`
+#### `(id: string) -> DeleteDocumentResponse`
-If a document with `id` exists, deletes it and returns status code `OK` (Thrift protocol) or a variant of `True` or a successful promise (higher-level clients).

-If the document does not exist, returns status code `DOCUMENT_DOES_NOT_EXIST` (Thrift protocol) or throws an exception / returns a failed promise (higher-level clients).
+#### `{id: string}`

+Deletes the document associated with the given ID.
+The `id` property of the returned `DeleteDocumentResponse` contains the same ID.

+Throws an `EDocumentDoesNotExist` exception if the document does not exist.

 If the document is associated with any centroids, those associations are automatically invalidated.
 Most of this invalidation work (e.g. removing `RocksDB` entries) happens lazily during centroid recomputations.

 ---
 ## `createCentroid`
-#### `(id: string) -> string`
+#### `(id: string) -> CreateCentroidResponse`
+#### `{id: string}`

-Creates a new centroid.  `id` must be unique among all centroids on the server.
+Creates a new centroid with the given ID.

-If the centroid is successfully created, returns status code `OK` (Thrift protocol) or a string equal to `id` (higher-level clients).

-If `id` refers to an existing centroid, returns status code `CENTROID_ALREADY_EXISTS` (Thrift protocol) or throws an exception / returns a failed promise (higher-level clients).
+The `id` property of the returned `CreateCentroidResponse` contains the same ID.

+Centroid IDs must be unique.
+Calling `createCentroid` with an existing centroid ID will result in an `ECentroidAlreadyExists` exception.

 ---
 ## `deleteCentroid`
-#### `(id: string) -> bool`
+#### `(id: string) -> DeleteCentroidResponse`

-Deletes a centroid.  `id` must refer to the id of a centroid that exists on the server.

-If the centroid is successfully deleted, returns status code `OK` (Thrift protocol) or a variant of `True` or a successful promise (higher-level clients).

-If `id` does not refer to any centroid on the server, returns status code `CENTROID_DOES_NOT_EXIST` (Thrift protocol) or throws an exception / returns a failed promise (higher-level clients).
+#### `{id: string}`

+Deletes the centroid associated with the given ID.
+The `id` property of the returned `DeleteCentroidResponse` contains the same ID.

+Throws an `ECentroidDoesNotExist` exception if the centroid does not exist.

 If the centroid is associated with any documents, the related centroid->document links will be invalidated and removed from the database lazily.

-Because documents in **relevanced** are independent entities which can be added to many centroids, deleting a given centroid does *not* delete any of the documents it is associated with.
-It only results in deletion of database entries describing the links.
+Because documents are independent entities which can be added to many centroids, deleting a given centroid does *not* delete any of the documents it is associated with.
+It only results in removal of any database entries linking them to the deleted centroid.

 ---
 ## `addDocumentToCentroid`
-#### `(centroidId: string, documentId: string) -> void`
+#### `(centroidId: string, documentId: string) -> AddDocumentToCentroidResponse`
 Associates a document with a centroid.

-If the centroid and document both exist, returns status code `OK` (Thrift protocol) or a variant of `True` or a successful promise (higher-level clients).
+#### `{centroidId: string, documentId: string}

+The `centroidId` and `documentId` properties of the returned `AddDocumentToCentroidResponse` contain the specified centroid and document IDs, respectively.

+If the centroid does not exist, throws an `ECentroidDoesNotExist` exception.
+If the document does not exist, throws an `EDocumentDoesNotExist` exception.
+If the document has already been added to the centroid, throws an `EDocumentAlreadyInCentroid` exception.

+Note that if both the centroid and document do not exist, only the `ECentroidDoesNotExist` exception is reported.

 If this command is successful, it initiates a background recomputation of the affected centroid.
 This background job is intelligently scheduled with debounce and cool-off intervals, so making `N` calls to `addDocumentToCentroid` with the same `centroidId` will not result in `N` update jobs running on the server: it will result in one or a small number, depending on the exact calling pattern.
 Once the centroid has been updated, its position will include the influence of the newly linked document.

-If the centroid does not exist, the Thrift protocol returns status code `CENTROID_DOES_NOT_EXIST`.
-If the document does not exist, returns status code `DOCUMENT_DOES_NOT_EXIST`.
-Higher-level clients report either status by throwing an exception or returning a failed promise, depending on host language.

-Note that if both the centroid and document do not exist, only the `CENTROID_DOES_NOT_EXIST` error condition is reported.

 ---
 ## `removeDocumentFromCentroid`
-#### `(centroidId: string, documentId: string) -> void`
+#### `(centroidId: string, documentId: string) -> RemoveDocumentFromCentroidResponse`
+#### `{centroidId: string, documentId: string}
 Unassociates a document from a centroid.

-If the centroid and document both exist and they are currently linked, returns status code `OK` (Thrift protocol) or a variant of `True` or a successful promise (higher-level clients).
+The `centroidId` and `documentId` properties of the returned `RemoveDocumentFromCentroidResponse` contain the specified centroid and document IDs, respectively.

+If the centroid does not exist, throws an `ECentroidDoesNotExist` exception.
+If the document does not exist, throws an `EDocumentDoesNotExist` exception.
+If the document is not in the given centroid, throws an `EDocumentNotInCentroid` exception.

+Note that if both the centroid and document do not exist, only the `ECentroidDoesNotExist` exception is reported.

 If this command is successful, it initiates a background recomputation of the affected centroid.
 This background job is intelligently scheduled with debounce and cool-off intervals, so making `N` calls to `addDocumentToCentroid` with the same `centroidId` will not result in `N` update jobs running on the server: it will result in one or a small number, depending on the exact calling pattern.
 Once the centroid has been updated, its position will no longer be influenced by that unlinked document.

-If the centroid does not exist, the Thrift protocol returns status code `CENTROID_DOES_NOT_EXIST`.
-If the document does not exist, returns status code `DOCUMENT_DOES_NOT_EXIST`.
-Higher-level clients report either status by throwing an exception or returning a failed promise, depending on host language.

-Note that if both the centroid and document do not exist, only the `CENTROID_DOES_NOT_EXIST` error condition is reported.

 ---
 ## `listAllCentroids`
-#### `() -> list<string>`
+#### `() -> ListCentroidsResponse`

-Returns a list of all centroid IDs currently defined on the server.
+#### `{centroids: list<string>}`
+Lists the IDs of all centroids existing on the server.
+The `centroids` property of the returned `ListCentroidsResponse` contains a `list<string>` of the IDs.

 This command has no error conditions.

 ---
 ## `listAllDocuments`
-#### `() -> list<string>`
+#### `() -> ListDocumentsResponse`
+#### `{documents: list<string>}`

-Returns a list of the IDs of all documents existing on the server.
+Lists the IDs of all documents existing on the server.
+The `documents` property of the returned `ListDocumentsResponse` contains a `list<string>` of the IDs.

 This command has no error conditions.

 ---
 ## `listAllDocumentsForCentroid`
-#### `(centroidId: string) -> list<string>`
+#### `(centroidId: string) -> ListCentroidDocumentsResponse`
+#### `{documents: list<string>}`

-Returns a list of all document IDs associated with the given `centroidId`.
+Lists all document IDs associated with the given `centroidId`.

-Higher-level clients receive this list directly (possibly asynchronously); the underlying Thrift protocol returns this list together with a status.

-When successful, higher-level clients receive the list of document IDs directly (possible asynchronously).
-The underlying Thrift protocol returns a status code alongside this list, which is set to `OK` on success.

-If there is no centroid matching `centroidId`, the protocol returns status code `CENTROID_DOES_NOT_EXIST`.
-Higher-level clients throw an error or return a failed promise (depending on language).
+The `documents` property of the returned `ListCentroidDocumentsResponse` contains a `list<string>` of the document IDs.

+If the centroid does not exist, throws an `ECentroidDoesNotExist` exception.

-If the centroid exists but there are no documents assigned to it, the result is just an empty list (i.e. this scenario is not considered an error).
+If the centroid exists but has no documents assigned to it, the `documents` property is an empty `list<string>` (i.e. this scenario is not considered an error).